 - eliminate waste products

-Bile and bile salts are made in the liver and stored in the gallbladder between meals.
-After we eat and there are fats present in our digestive tracts, our hormones send a signal to our gallbladders to release bile.
+After you eat and there are fats present in your digestive tract, your hormones send a signal to the gallbladder to release bile.

-The bile is released into the first part of our small intestine called the duodenum.
-This is where most of the digestion happens.
-The bile helps to process and digest the fats.
+The bile is released directly into the first part of the small intestine, called the duodenum.
+This is where most of the process of digestion happens.
+The bile helps break down and digest the fats present in food.

-Another primary function of bile is to remove toxins.
+Another primary function of bile that bile salts help with is the removal of toxins.
 Toxins are secreted into the bile and eliminated in feces.
-A lack of bile salts can cause a buildup of toxins in our bodies.
+A lack of bile salts can cause a buildup of toxins in the body.